-You may have heard that using SPSS Syntax is more efficient, gives you more control, and ultimately saves you time and frustration.
-They’re all true.
+You may have heard that using SPSS syntax is more efficient, gives you more control, and ultimately saves you time and frustration.
+It’s all true.

 Another is that with menus, it’s hard to keep track of what you’re doing.
-It’s not hard to make errors and not even know it.
+It’s easy to make errors and not even know it.
 Or not remember how you created that new variable.
+Or which options you chose when running an analysis.

 The good news is that SPSS makes it extremely easy to get started learning and getting the benefits of using syntax without having to spend endless days in front of a manual.